kitnil/awesome/README.md

 ## C

+- [proxychains](https://github.com/haad/proxychains) - proxychains - a tool that forces any TCP connection made by any given application to follow through proxy like TOR or any other SOCKS4, SOCKS5 or HTTP(S) proxy.
+Supported auth-types: "user/pass" for SOCKS4/5, "basic" for HTTP.
 - [tiramisu](https://github.com/Sweets/tiramisu) - Desktop notifications, the UNIX way
 - [owl](https://github.com/ianh/owl) - A parser generator for visibly pushdown languages.
 - [wuffs](https://github.com/google/wuffs) - Wrangling Untrusted File Formats Safely